ACEP ID:

 Originally approved June 2019

-Some cases, saliently those involving trauma, suspicious circumstances, substance use, or recent office-based surgery, among others, may be processed via the local medical examiner's or coroner's office.
-There are laws defining the types of cases that must be investigated by a coroner or medical examiner in most jurisdictions in the United States; in some jurisdictions, cases of decedents who do not have an “attending physician” may also be referred to the medical examiner.
-A common definition of “attending physician” is a (post-training) practicing doctor who has a formal relationship to a patient, either in-house while the patient is hospitalized or as a primary care provider in the community.
+Some cases, such as those involving trauma, suspicious circumstances, substance use, or recent office-based surgery, may be processed via the local medical examiner's or coroner's office.
+Typically, there are laws defining the types of cases that must be investigated by a coroner or medical examiner in most jurisdictions in the United States.
+Additionally, in some jurisdictions, cases of decedents who do not have an “attending physician” may also be referred to the medical examiner.

 The American College of Emergency Physicians (ACEP) acknowledges that in many cases, including when patients expire just prior to, or during, an emergency department visit, the emergency physician is the ideal individual to pronounce the death and document the pronouncement.